Airport updatesKeep up-to-date with the latest changes at the airport

 Phone (outside New Zealand): +64 9 300 5399

-Ministry for Primary Industries (MPI) aims to prevent the entry of pests and diseases which could endanger New Zealand's important agriculture and horticulture industries.
+Biosecurity New Zealand aims to prevent the entry of pests and diseases which could endanger New Zealand's important agriculture and horticulture industries, as well as our natural environment.

-For further information about quarantine restrictions, please contact:
+For further information about biosecurity restrictions, please contact:

 If you are catching a domestic flight within NZ please collect your luggage, clear NZ Customs and MPI (Biosecurity) and then proceed to the relevant check in for your domestic flight.